Monte Urano

-Monte Urano is a comune (municipality) in the Province of Fermo in the Italian region Marche, located about 50 km south of Ancona and about 7 km north of Fermo.
+Monte Urano (formerly also called Monteurano or Monturano) is a comune (municipality) in the Province of Fermo in the Italian region Marche, located about 50 km south of Ancona and about 7 km north of Fermo.

 Monte Urano borders the following municipalities: Fermo, Montegranaro, Sant'Elpidio a Mare, Torre San Patrizio.

 Economy

 Monte Urano is a center of shoe production, ranging from man, woman to child shoes, and it is therefore the site of many footwear factories.